Holidays

 16. Corn Casserole

+Sometimes it can be difficult to think of simple potluck ideas to take to a Thanksgiving gathering.
+Corn casserole is an easy-to-make recipe that can be a staple in your Friendsgiving arsenal.
 You can make it with a boxed cornbread mix and canned corn to really cut down on prep time.
-It also keeps well if you need to make it a day or two before the celebration.
+This Thanksgiving side idea also keeps well if you need to make it a day or two before the celebration.

 17. Cinnamon Apples